-Before using your motorhome, inspect the circuit breakers and replace them as needed.
+Before using the motorhome after a long period of storage, inspect the circuit breakers and replace them as needed.
 Test each circuit breaker by moving the individual switches to the OFF position, and then back to the ON position.
-Circuit breakers may degrade over time and, as part of your motorhome's maintenance, must be replaced as needed.
+Circuit breakers may degrade over time and, as part of proper motorhome maintenance, must be replaced as needed.